 1. Copy your unedited AppleHDA.kext to Desktop.
 Make sure it's v2.1.1 or later.

-2, Right-click AppleHDA.kext and choose Show Package Contents1.
-Copy your unedited AppleHDA.kext to Desktop.
-Make sure it's v2.1.1 or later.
+2, Right-click AppleHDA.kext and choose Show Package Contents

 3. Open Contents/PlugIns/AppleHDAHardwareConfigDriver.kext/Contents/Info.plist